sprites0/hyperevm-foundry-project/README.md

-## hyperevm-foundry-project
+# HyperEVM Foundry Project

-This repository contains mock precompiles and helper contracts for interacting with HyperEVM's L1 read and write functionality in a Foundry test or deployment environment.
+A collection of mock precompiles and helper contracts for testing and deploying HyperEVM's L1 read/write functionality in Foundry.

-### Warning: Highly experimental

-This project is still under development and the API is subject to change.
+> ⚠️ **Experimental**: This project is under active development.
+The API may change, and the mock precompiles' reliability hasn't been fully tested.
-Reliability or functionality of the mock precompiles has not been tested.

-### Installation & Usage
+## Installation

 ```sh
 forge install https://github.com/sprites0/hyperevm-foundry-project
 ```

-The mock precompiles can be set up in your tests or scripts by calling `MockL1Precompiles.setup()`:
+## Basic Usage

+### In Tests

 ```solidity
 pragma solidity ^0.8.0;